0xEniotna/signatures-101/README.md

-# ERC20 101
+# Signatures 101

 ## Introduction
 Welcome!
-This is an automated workshop that will explain how to deploy and ERC20 token, and customize it to perform specific functions.
+This is an automated workshop that will guide you into learning out to use Ethereum signatures in smart contracts, and in meta transactions.
-It is aimed at developpers that have never written code in Solidity, but who understand its syntax.
+It is aimed at developpers that are familiar with Solidity.

 ## How to work on this TD
 ### Introduction

-The TD has two components:
+The TD has three components:

-- An ERC20 token, ticker TD-ERC20-101, that is used to keep track of points
+- An ERC20 token, ticker TD-SIG-101, that is used to keep track of points
-- An evaluator contract, that is able to mint and distribute TD-ERC20-101 points
+- An evaluator contract, that is able to mint and distribute TD-SIG-101 points

-Your objective is to gather as many TD-ERC20-101 points as possible.
+Your objective is to gather as many TD-SIG-101 points as possible.
 Please note :

-- The 'transfer' function of TD-ERC20-101 has been disabled to encourage you to finish the TD with only one address
+- The 'transfer' function of TD-SIG-101 has been disabled to encourage you to finish the TD with only one address
-- You can answer the various questions of this workshop with different ERC20 contracts.
-However, an evaluated address has only one evaluated ERC20 contract at a time.
-To change the evaluated ERC20 contract associated with your address, call `submitExercice()` with that specific address.
+- You can answer the various questions of this workshop with different contracts.
+However, an evaluated address has only one evaluated contract at a time.
+To change the evaluated contract associated with your address, call `submitExercice()`  with that specific address.
 - In order to receive points, you will have to do execute code in `Evaluator.sol` such that the function `TDERC20.distributeTokens(msg.sender, n);` is triggered, and distributes n points.
 - This repo contains an interface `IExerciceSolution.sol`.
-Your ERC20 contract will have to conform to this interface in order to validate the exercice; that is, your contract needs to implement all the functions described in `IExerciceSolution.sol`.
+Your solution contract will have to conform to this interface in order to validate the exercice; that is, your contract needs to implement all the functions described in `IExerciceSolution.sol`.
 - A high level description of what is expected for each exercice is in this readme.
 A low level description of what is expected can be inferred by reading the code in `Evaluator.sol`.
 - The Evaluator contract sometimes needs to make payments to buy your tokens.
 Make sure he has enough ETH to do so!
 If not, you can send ETH directly to the contract.